marcellosicbaldi/marcellosicbaldi/README.md

 ### Hi there 👋

-#### I am Marcello, master student in Biomedical Engineering!
+#### I am Marcello, PhD student in Biomedical Engineering!

 - 🌱 I am passionate about signal processing, machine learning and deep learning

-- 🔭 I am currently working on deep learning applied to EEG decoding
+- 🔭 I am currently working on deep learning applied to wearable sensor data

 - 📫 How to reach me: marcellosicbaldi24@gmail.com